microsoft/rest-api-fuzz-testing/docs/how-to-deploy.md

 Two tools are deployed by default: [RESTler](https://github.com/microsoft/restler) and [ZAP](https://www.zaproxy.org/).

-You can see their configuration under the `cli/raft-tools/tools` folder.
+You can see how they are configured by looking at the configuration files under the `cli/raft-tools/tools` folder.

-See an explanation of the `config.json` file in [How a job executes](how-it-works/how-a-job-executes.md).
+See an explanation of the `config.json` file in [How to onboard a tool](how-to-onboard-a-tool.md).